There have been some massive winners in the tech sector in recent years, but there has been a lot of turbulence as well.

 The bottom line on investing in tech ETFs

 As you can see, not all tech ETFs are identical.
 Some track a broad index of tech companies.
 Others track more specialized baskets of stocks.
-And others take an actively managed approach or weigh their portfolios differently.
+And some take an actively managed approach or weigh their portfolios differently.

 The best course of action, if you're thinking about adding some tech exposure to your portfolio, is to compare each to see which is best suited to your goals and risk tolerance.